tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-5) Now your changes should have been pushed to your GitHub respository - go take a look at the respository in GitHubs standard web interface:
+5) Now your changes should have been pushed to your GitHub respository - go take a look at the respository in GitHubs standard web interface to verify that it has been updated:

 <hr>